Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 - Would you rather have a unicorn as a pet or be a unicorn?

-- Would you rather eat food that you know will make you sick (but not kill you) to keep from offending someone or offend them and lose out on a possible lucrative deal?
+- Would you rather eat food that you know will make you sick to keep from offending someone or offend them and lose out on a possible, but uncertain million dollar deal?

 - Would you rather eat something that is alive or something that has been rotting awhile?